ajufrancis/neutron-lan/README.md

 I thought of [OpenDaylight](https://wiki.opendaylight.org/view/Main_Page) as a platform for that, but it is too heavy and I don't want the very complex [MD-SAL](https://wiki.opendaylight.org/view/OpenDaylight_Controller:MD-SAL:Architecture) for network abstraction.
 Building OpenDaylight using Maven is also very bothersome.

 Then I saw other messaging platforms such as XMPP(Jabber), AMQP(RabbitMQ) etc. The problem was that, because of the memory and storage limitations of OpenWRT routers, I concluded that it was not a good idea to deploy agents on those routers.
+To develop agents, I need high-level language such as Python.
 I installed Python on my OpenWRT router and I found that it consumed 13 MB of storage.
 13MB is too much for such a small router.

 So my conclusion is I just use ssh (and a few of other protocols such as ovsdb for openvswitch) to configure and manage those routers, and I will develop some tools to automate the configuration and management.
 My favorite language is Python, so I will develop the tools on [Paramiko](http://www.lag.net/paramiko/).

       [Tool A][Tool B][Tool C]...
           |       |      |
-      [Service Abstraction Layer] <= Python objects
+      [Service Abstraction Layer] <= Network modeling with Python objects
           |       |      |
          ssh    ovsdb  openflow?
           |       |      |